the Bible – God’s Word

 And Jesus came up and spoke to them, saying, “All authority has been given to Me in heaven and on earth.
 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”
 (Mat 28:18-20)

-Based on the promises made by Jesus and the instructions He gave to the Apostles we can be very confident that what we read in the New Testament is not just the words of men but the very words of God given to His Son and to the Apostles who were His chosen instruments of divine revelation.
+Based on the promises made by Jesus and the instructions He gave to the Apostles we can be very confident that what we read in the New Testament is not just the words of men but the words of God given to His Son and to the Apostles who were His chosen instruments of divine revelation.
+On the next page we learn how the apostles recognized that they had been chosen by God to teach and preach the word of God.